WebDeverDan/E-Commerce-Back-End/Develop/README.md

   ## Installation Instructions

-  * By copying the files within this repository, the user can place them in a setting of their choosing and can access the app by running the command "node server.js" Can be accessed via a terminal application or via the integrated terminal in VS Code.
+  * By copying the files within this repository, the user can place them in a setting of their choosing and can access the app by running the command "node server.js".
+Can be accessed via a terminal application or via the integrated terminal in VS Code.
+Before starting the server, user must run mysql by entering "mysql -u root -p."
+Following, the user must create the database by entering "source schema.sql;" while in the appropriate directory.
+Next, the user must seed the databse by entering "npm run seed" while in the appropriate directory.
+Once these have been run, the server can be started and tested via the inquirer app.
+For URLS and a walkthrough, please view the video found below at the YouTube link.

     ## Usage

   * Github repository for source files: https://github.com/WebDeverDan/E-Commerce-Back-End
   * Video walkthrough can be found here: https://youtu.be/8ymswsQaeN0